syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 layout: post
 title: Expand and Collapse in .NET MAUI TreeView Control | Syncfusion
 description: Learn here all about Expand and Collapse support in the Syncfusion .NET MAUI TreeView (SfTreeView) control and more.
-platform: .NET MAUI
+platform: MAUI
 control: SfTreeView
 documentation: ug
 ---

-# Expand and Collapse in Xamarin TreeView (SfTreeView)
+# Expand and Collapse in .NET MAUI TreeView (SfTreeView)

 The TreeView allows you to expand and collapse the nodes through user interaction or programmatically.